Effects of ionizing radiation in spaceflight: Spacecraft shielding

 Special provisions would also be necessary to protect against a solar proton event, which could increase fluxes to levels that would kill a crew in hours or days rather than months or years.
 Potential mitigation strategies include providing a small habitable space behind a spacecraft's water supply or with particularly thick walls or providing an option to abort to the protective environment provided by the Earth's magnetosphere.
 The Apollo mission used a combination of both strategies.
-Upon receiving confirmation of an SPE, astronauts would move to the Command Module, which had thicker aluminium walls than the Lunar Module, then return to Earth.
+Upon receiving confirmation of an SPE, astronauts would move to the Command Module, which had thicker aluminum walls than the Lunar Module, then return to Earth.
 It was later determined from measurements taken by instruments flown on Apollo that the Command Module would have provided sufficient shielding to prevent significant crew harm.

 None of these strategies currently provide a method of protection that would be known to be sufficient while conforming to likely limitations on the mass of the payload at present (around $10,000/kg) launch prices.
 Scientists such as University of Chicago professor emeritus Eugene Parker are not optimistic it can be solved anytime soon.
 For passive mass shielding, the required amount could be too heavy to be affordably lifted into space without changes in economics (like hypothetical non-rocket spacelaunch or usage of extraterrestrial resources) — many hundreds of metric tons for a reasonably-sized crew compartment.
-For instance, a NASA design study for an ambitious large space station envisioned 4 metric tons per square meter of shielding to drop radiation exposure to 2.5 mSv annually (± a factor of 2 uncertainty), less than the tens of millisieverts or more in some populated high natural background radiation areas on Earth, but the sheer mass for that level of mitigation was considered practical only because it involved first building a lunar mass driver to launch material.
+For instance, a NASA design study for an ambitious permanent large space station envisioned 4 metric tons per square meter (441g/cm2) of silicon dioxide shielding to drop radiation exposure to 2.5 mSv annually (± a factor of 2 uncertainty), less than the tens of millisieverts or more in some populated high natural background radiation areas on Earth.
+This design was for long term occupancy, hence the low exposure target, and was based around the premise of using a suboptimal shielding material that could theoretically be sourced via a lunar mass driver launching material from the lunar surface.
+Using more mass efficient shielding materials like water or layers of aluminum and polyethylene, NASA has established ideal shielding goals for spacecraft that still would require at least 20g/cm2.
+This type of mass is feasible for small temporary shelters, but is still largely intractable for entire living quarters with current launch economics.